Perry H. Smith: Biography

 In January 1869, Smith became a charter member of the new Chicago Club, a private social club.

 In 1869, he left the railroad and went into private business.
-He organized an excursion party from June 22 to July 29, 1869, over the new Union and Central Pacific Railroad lines to California for 28 leading businessmen, statesmen, judges, lawyers and railroad executives.
+He organized an excursion party from June 22 to July 29, 1869, over the newly completed transcontinental Union and Central Pacific Railroad lines to California for 28 leading businessmen, statesmen, judges, lawyers and railroad executives.
+Among the notables on that trip were William B. Ogden, who had been first mayor of Chicago and later was the first president of the Union Pacific railroad, and John Insley Blair.

 In October 1869, he took his family on an extended trip through Europe, based in Brussels and parts of Asia and Africa.
 He returned to the U.S. in November for business and to visit his father, and rejoined his family in December.
 They were in Moscow when the Franco-Prussian War began, and in August 1871 the family returned to the U.S.

 After the Great Chicago Fire of 1871, he built a home at the corner of Pine (now Michigan Avenue) and Huron at a cost of some $200,000.
 One author wrote that "Perry Smith ... made his home in one of the gaudiest town houses created by Cudell and Blumenthal.
 Its three stories of Joliet marble, its stairway of ebony enriched with gold, and its dining room with carved panels portraying rabbits, ducks, squirrels, and prairie chicken were famous throughout the Middle West."
 Like many business leaders of the day, at his home Smith hosted lavish occasions, including (for example) a party for Cyrus McCormick's son's coming-of-age.

 That home was torn down around 1918 to make way for the widening of Michigan Avenue.
 Perry Smith's son, Perry H. Smith, Jr., later built a mansion in 1886 at 1400 N. Astor St. which sold most recently in 2017 for $4 million.

 In 1877, Smith ran for Mayor of Chicago and lost the election to Monroe Heath.
 Later that year he was a delegate to the Democratic National Convention, where he worked for the nomination of his personal friend, Samuel J. Tilden.

 Perry's health declined following a trip to Europe in 1882, with his mental condition deteriorating.
 He was committed to a sanitarium in Wisconsin in 1883.
 He died of congestion of the liver in Chicago, Illinois on March 29, 1885, and was buried in a family plot at Graceland Cemetery, Chicago.
 His estate, including the home, was variously valued at $5 million and from $750,000 to $1 million.
 His will was filed in April 1885 and set the value at $600,000, half of that in real estate.